hugominas/shoppingpromo/README.md

 All totals are recalculated and sent back in the reply object with the property "discount".

-## How to add new filters

-The shopping cart runs through all filters listed in the controllers/filters/index each filter changes the object in its way the result of the iteration is replied back.
-To add a new filter you just need to:

-1. create a new file inside the controllers/filters folder
-2. the file should should resolve a promise when done, please follow the templateFilter.js file inside the filters folder
-3. require the file inside the controllers/filter/index and add it to the exports array

 ## How to deploy

 1. Clone the repo